odriverobotics/ODrive/docs/ascii-protocol.md

 command *42 ; comment [new line character]
 ```

  * `*42` stands for a GCode compatible checksum and can be omitted.
 If and only if a checksum is provided, the device will also include a checksum in the response, if any.
+If the checksum is provided but is not valid, the line is ignored.
 The checksum is calculated as the bitwise xor of all characters before the asterisk (`*`). <br> Example of a valid checksum: `r vbus_voltage *93`.
  * comments are supported for GCode compatibility
  * the command is interpreted once the new-line character is encountered